Person wearing glasses working on a laptop at home with a coffee mug nearby.

 Table of contents

-1. You can’t remove a hard inquiry from your credit report if it’s legitimate.
+1. You can’t remove a legitimate hard inquiry from your credit report.

-2. You can dispute hard inquiries on your credit report that resulted from identity theft or fraud to have them removed.
+2. You can dispute unauthorized or illegitimate hard inquiries on your credit report.

-3. Typically speaking, hard inquiries will naturally fall off your credit report after two years and usually impact your credit for much less time.
+3. Hard inquiries usually fall off your credit report after two years.

 Can you remove a hard inquiry from your credit report?

 The short answer is no, you can't remove hard inquiries from your credit report if they're legitimate.
-However, if a hard inquiry is the result of identity theft or fraud, then you'd be able to dispute it and have it removed from your credit report.
+However, if a hard inquiry is the result of identity theft or fraud, you can dispute it and have a credit bureau remove it from your credit report.

-If you have multiple hard inquiries, that may have a greater impact on your credit score.
-If you're planning to seek out credit from multiple lenders, or need different types of credit, it can help to understand how multiple hard inquiries may impact your credit.
+Multiple inquiries may have a greater impact on your credit score than a single one.
+If you're planning to seek out credit from multiple lenders, it can help to understand how multiple hard inquiries may impact your credit.

 How long hard inquiries stay on your credit report

-Typically, a hard inquiry–also sometimes called a "hard credit pull" or "hard credit check"–will stay on your credit report for two years before falling off naturally.
-And even though hard credit inquiries may stay on your credit report for up to two years, your FICO® Score only considers inquiries from the last 12 months, according to FICO®.
+Typically, a hard inquiry–also sometimes called a "hard credit pull" or "hard credit check"–will stay on your credit report for two years.
+The credit reporting agency will then remove it.
+Hard credit inquiries may not affect your credit score for the full two years, though.

 How to dispute hard inquiries

-A hard inquiry can be removed from your credit report if it was the result of identity theft or fraud.
-If you believe your personal identifying information has been compromised, like your Social Security number, it's a good idea to review your credit reports for hard inquiries you may not recognize.
+A credit reporting agency can remove a hard inquiry from your credit report if it was the result of identity theft or fraud.
+If you believe your personal identifying information has been compromised, like your Social Security number, it's a good idea to review your credit reports.
+Look for hard inquiries you don’t recognize.

-If you find an unauthorized hard inquiry on your credit report, you can file disputes with each of the three major credit bureaus–Experian®, Equifax®, and TransUnion®–to petition to have the hard inquiry removed.
+If you find an unauthorized hard inquiry on your credit report, you can file a dispute.
+Contact each of the three major credit bureaus–Experian®, Equifax®, and TransUnion®–and ask them to remove the hard inquiry.

 Did you know?

-A hard inquiry may ding your credit, but securing new credit may also help your credit score.
-A new credit card could help add to your credit mix, or boost your available credit and improve your credit utilization ratio, both factors in calculating credit scores.
-And with Discover, you can earn rewards on every purchase with your new credit card.
+A hard inquiry may ding your credit, but securing new credit may help your credit score.
+A new credit card could add to your credit mix or improve your credit utilization, both factors in calculating credit scores.
+And with Discover®, you can earn rewards on every purchase with your new credit card.

-A good credit score can open the door to new credit and better terms, but hard inquiries can ding your score.
-If you’re wondering if any can be removed, pull your free credit report and investigate to see if there are any unauthorized hard inquiries you can dispute.
-Otherwise, having one hard inquiry or even a few inquiries shouldn't be too much cause for concern and will naturally fall off your report in due time.
+A good credit score can open the door to new credit and better terms, but hard inquiries can impact your score.
+If you’re wondering if any can be removed, pull your free credit report.
+Investigate your report to see if there are any unauthorized hard inquiries you can dispute.
+Otherwise, having one hard inquiry or even a few inquiries shouldn't be too much cause for concern.
+And they’ll fall off your report in due time.

 Next steps